 “I enjoy the challenge and love that there is something new to learn every day.”

-Her current memberships include the Missouri Veterinary Medical Association and the American Veterinary Medical Association and the Kansas City Veterinary Medical Association.
+Her current memberships include the Missouri Veterinary Medical Association (MVMA), the American Veterinary Medical Association (AVMA), the Kansas City Veterinary Medical Association (KCVMA), and the American Heartworm Society.

 When not working, she is busy with her three sons, husband, two dogs and all of their activities.
 She spends her free time reading, crocheting, and cheering on the Chiefs, Royals and Mizzou!